 Blown Glass II, Islamic period (7th-15th centuries CE)

 Glass vessels made in Eastern Mediterranean countries after the Arab conquest in the 7th century are displayed in this section.
-A highlight among the cosmetic containers with applied plastic decorations, which typified the beginning of the Islamic period, is an anthropomorphic rhyton.
-One of the most magnificent creations of Islamic art, a 14th-century Mameluke mosque lamp painted with enamel colors and gold is the centerpiece of this section.
+A highlight among the cosmetic containers with applied trail decorations, which typified the beginning of the Islamic period, is an anthropomorphic cultic rhyton.
+One of the most magnificent creations of Islamic art, a 14th-century CE Mameluke mosque lamp painted with enamel colors and gold is the centerpiece of this section.

 The Glass Furnace from Khirbet Samariyah

-The remnants of a glass furnace from the 13th century, discovered alongside the Crusader fortress at Sommelaria, north of Acre, is an extraordinary archaeological find.
+The remnants of a glass furnace from the 13th century CE, discovered alongside the Crusader fortress at Somelaria, north of Acre, is an extraordinary archaeological find.
 Glass residue still coats the floor of its melting chamber.
-Chunks of glass melted in ceramic bowls and other important finds unearthed in the dig fill the nearby showcases.
+Chunks of raw glass brought to the site in ceramic bowls and other important finds unearthed in the dig fill the nearby showcases.

 A unique archeological find exhibited for the first in Israel